mastercomfig/mastercomfig/docs/customization/modules.md

 ### Killstreak Sheens Tint Intensity

-How intense the color tint is on the killstreak sheen glow on weapons.
+How intense the color tint is on the killstreak sheen glow for weapons.

 * **`sheens_tint=low`**: Base tint.
 * **`sheens_tint=medium`**: Small tint boost.